EverFi: Digital Literacy and Responsibility Course

 Check out 101 Resources for Math Teachers

-Check out the recently launched Facebook group “Connecting Teachers & Technology” We’re building up a community of edtech enthusiasts (CMs and alumni) who are interested in this exciting, innovative, and classroom-impacting space!
+Check out the Facebook group “Connecting Teachers & Technology” We’re building up a community of corps members and alumni who are enthusiastic about EdTech.
 Come collaborate with us!

 Collaborative Educational Opportunity with WashU Medical Students!

 The Health Professions Recruitment and Exposure Program (HPREP) is a program run by Washington University medical students with the goal of increasing elementary, middle, and high school students’ interest in and exposure to science and health career fields.
 The medical student volunteers visit science classrooms, or after school programs.
 They teach the students about basic heart and lung anatomy, physiology, and health.
-The program is highly interactive and fun, including models, medical equipment and preserved human tissues on loan from WashU’s anatomy department!
-Teachers who have participated in HPREP in the past have reported high levels of student enthusiasm.
-Along with the single-day heart or lung teaching, your students can also participate in a field day in the spring, where they would come to Washington University and experience “a day in the life of a medical student.”
-Please contact student coordinators Ben, Cynthia, Kristen and Sindu if you are interested in the program or have any questions!
-Thanks, and we look forward to working with you!
+Learn more and connect with the student coordinators here.

 Check Out The Institute for School Partnership at Washington University